appstud/Azot/README.md

 ##Installation

+Use CocoaPods by adding this line to your podfile :

+    pod 'Azot'

+**Or**

-To install Azot into your app, drag the Azot.framework into your project.
+To install Azot manually into your app, drag the Azot.framework into your project.

 Add those native dependencies to your project: